 Lohum

 Lohum is an integrated lithium-ion battery manufacturer and recycling solution company.
 The Noida-based company recovers battery materials such as cobalt, lithium, nickel, and graphite and reuses them to make new batteries.
-Lohum has tied up with Electric two-wheeler startup Okinawa Autotech
+Lohum has tied up with the Electric two-wheeler startup Okinawa Autotech.

 - Founded in: 2018